lvgl/lvgl/README.md

 - **No custom build sysstem** LVGL is distributed as an organized collection of C files that can be easily integrated into any build system.
 Support for Make and CMake is included out of the box.

-- **Develop on PC** Use the same UI code on PC and on the embedded hardware.
+- **Develop on PC** Use the same UI code on PC and embedded hardware.

 - **Convert the UI to HTML** You can compile the C UI code to a single HTML file with our [Emscripten port](https://github.com/lvgl/lv_web_emscripten).